Boyan5/HackerRankSolutions/README.md

 # HackerRankSolutions
-Solutions of different HackerRank problems, mainly from algorithms section
+Solutions of different HackerRank problems, mainly from algorithms section written in C#